-Table 4: Sources: Office for National Statistics; © Crown Copyright 2012; GLA projections © Greater London Authority
+Table 5: Sources: Office for National Statistics; ©Crown Copyright 2012; GLA projections ©Greater London Authority

-- 3.3.2 When compared to London, Richmond has a significantly lower percentage of people aged 20-24 (4.9% in Richmond and 7.7% in London) and 25-29 (6.5% in Richmond compared to 10% in London).
+- 3.3.2 When compared to London, the Census reveals Richmond has a significantly lower percentage of people aged 20-24 (4.9% in Richmond and 7.7% in London) and 25-29 (6.5% in Richmond compared to 10% in London).
 Overall, Richmond has a smaller percentage of the population in all the age quintiles between age 10 and age 34 compared to London but a higher percentage of the population in age quintiles 49 and over.
-This mirrors our understanding of Richmond as an attractive place to live for families with children and older people while the relative affluence can mean it is difficult for young people to move into the borough.
-See the pyramid graphs below for graphical representations of this trend. - 3.3.3 The average age of a Londoner is 35.8 compared to 40 for the UK as a whole.
-The average age of a Richmond residents is 37.1.
+This mirrors our understanding of Richmond as an attractive place to live for families with children and older people while the relative affluence can mean it is difficult for young people to move into the borough. - 3.3.3 The average age of a Londoner is 35.8 compared to 40 for the UK as a whole.
+The average age of Richmond resident is 37.1.
 The median age (where half the population is older and half younger) of Richmond resident's is older than London in general and more in line with the rest of the UK at 38.4.
 Half of Londoners are 34 or younger while the equivalent age for the UK is 39.